The SEEK Approach

 Background

-The SEEK PQ-Re is:
+The SEEK PQ-Re:

-• Soliciting sensitive information, so the screener starts with an introduction that conveys an empathic tone and an interest in helping.
-It builds upon a longstanding concern about children's safety, beginning with commonly asked questions such as about poison control before easing into more difficult problems.
+• Solicits sensitive information, so the screener starts with an introduction that conveys an empathic tone and an interest in helping.
+It builds upon a longstanding concern about children's safety, beginning with commonly asked questions such as poison control before easing into more difficult problems.
 The introduction also conveys concern that the problems are ones facing many families; “normalizing” a problem helps reduce the possible stigma.
 Finally, the voluntary nature of answering questions is made clear.

-• Targeting:
+• Targets:

 • Home Safety